 - Income received from the state of Wisconsin with money received from the coronavirus relief fund authorized under 42 USC 801 to be used for any of the following purposes:

-- o Grants to small businesses
+- Grants to small businesses

 - A farm support program

+- A nonprofit grant program

+- · A cultural organization grant program

+- Lodging industry grants assistance

+- Supplemental child care grants

+- · Ethanol industry assistance

 - Broadband expansion

 - Privately owned movie theater grants

-- o A nonprofit grant program

-- o A tourism grants program
+- A tourism grants program

-- A cultural organization grant program

-- o Music and performance venue grants
+- Music and performance venue grants

-- Lodging industry grants

-- Low-income home energy assistance
+- Low-income home energy

-- o A rental assistance program
+- A rental assistance program

-- Supplemental child care grants

-- A food insecurity initiative
+- · A food insecurity initiative

-- Ethanol industry assistance

-- Wisconsin Eye
+- · Wisconsin Eye

 - Income received in the form of a grant issued by the Wisconsin Economic Development Corporation during and related to the COVID-19 pandemic under the ethnic minority emergency grant program.

 Income from these programs is included in federal income pursuant to sec.
 61 of the Internal Revenue Code, unless an exception applies.
-For Wisconsin, this income should be excluded from federal adjusted gross income on line 50.
+For Wisconsin, this income should be excluded from federal adjusted gross income on line 49.
 Use a description similar to "Wisconsin COVID-19 Program Funds."